christianstanfield/ArduinoPusherClient/README.md

+# This is a modification of the project below to work with the Arduino Wifi shield.
+In this form it was modified to turn an led on and off while I got it working, but the shell remains to turn it back into an rc car controller.
+I also added a function to reinitialize the connection after the automated 6 minute timeout.
+I wrote this as a part of my final project for Dev Bootcamp, found here: [Robo.JS](https://github.com/JackMarx/RoboJS)

 # Arduino Pusher Client, a Pusher client developed for use on Arduino devices
 Blog: [World Domination Using Arduinos And Websockets](http://kevinrohling.wordpress.com/2011/09/14/world-domination-using-arduinos-and-websockets)